 KNOW WHERE YOU ARE.
 You should know your route and where you are along that route.
 This way when you call 911, emergency personnel can find you as quickly as possible, when every minute counts.
 Go one step further and set up an activity tracker that relays your location to a reliable person who is not a part of the ride.
 This way they get a notification if you stop moving and can call for help.

 Know how many people are in your group.
 911 will need to know how many patients need an ambulance.
 Then, go help your friends.
 You should know any help you render will be covered under Michigan’s Good Samaritan Act (MCL 691.1501).
-This law basically states that a volunteer trying to help someone cannot be held liable if those actions cause further injury; excepting gross negligence.
+This law, as mentioned by this important site, basically states that a volunteer trying to help someone cannot be held liable if those actions cause further injury; excepting gross negligence.